 Go ahead, Mark.

-Well, thank you, uh, Mr. Hedgecock for taking my call.
+Well, thank you, Mr. Hedgecock, for taking my call.

 I'd like to say that, please.

-Uh I I just heard uh Senator Barack Obama yesterday speaking about the uh four young men uh on the corner with no jobs and no hope in this community and of of our America.
+I just heard Senator Barack Obama yesterday speaking about the poor young men on the corner with no jobs and no hope in this community and of our America.

 And I'm wondering, well, who's taking their jobs?

-You know, I started bussing tables and washing dishes, and uh it's made me a better person, and I think contributed to my personal success uh in life and and my growth in life.
+You know, I started busing tables and washing dishes, and it's made me a better person, and I think contributed to my personal success in life and my growth in life.

-Uh however, I do see the issue on the border as uh and I agree wholeheartedly uh with your fundamental requirements, your first two solutions there.
+However, I do see the issue on the border as, and I agree wholeheartedly with your fundamental requirements, your first two solutions there.

-I think a third one might be that we might want to consider is to go down into that country because it is a corrupt country, and and unfortunately those people the power uh is is held and and the wealth is held uh in the hands of few, and there is very little hope um with that.
+I think a third one might be that we might want to consider is to go down into that country because it is a corrupt country.

 Yeah, but how do you change that?

-I'm not uh you know, after after Iraq, I'm I'm a little bit more hesitant than I even used to be about this idea of transforming other countries.
+You know, after Iraq, I'm a little bit more hesitant than I even used to be about this idea of transforming other countries.

-How how do you think we could actually transform since it's on a basically whole different c culture?
+How do you think we could actually transform since it's on a basically whole different culture?

-These are not people who are into the heritage of the Magna Carta and and individual freedoms and all that stuff and and and innocent till proven guilty, all that stuff that we assume as Americans, they have a far different orientation.
+These are not people who are into the heritage of the Magna Carta and individual freedoms and all that stuff and innocent until proven guilty, all that stuff that we assume as Americans, they have a far different orientation.

-I I agree, and and uh the job magnet, I'm I'm gonna uh refer to the job magnets that you said here.
+And the job magnet, I'm going to refer to the job magnets that you said here.

-If we go down there and we help them uh you know create their own farms, we need to show them how to irrigate water, help them do it economically, I guess hands I guess there have been programs similar to this in the past, like hands across the border or whatever, but we need to get a magnet to keep them down there.
+If we go down there and we help them create their own farms, we need to show them how to irrigate water, help them do it economically.

-Uh in and if we can help them produce, you know, the labor intensive stuff, because we don't need that up here anyway.
+And if we can help them produce the labor-intensive stuff, because we don't need that up here anyway, we've got farm machinery.

 Well, Tom, I'll tell you what.